Outforia Quicktake: Key Takeaways:

-Crab-eating macaques, also known as long-tailed macaques, are versatile in their habitat preferences, and that’s one of the key aspects of their wide distribution.
+Also known as long-tailed macaques, they’re versatile in their habitat preferences, and that’s one of the key aspects of their wide distribution.

-Despite their name, the crab-eating macaque isn’t limited to crabs.
+Despite their name, they aren’t limited to crabs.
 They also consume fruits, seeds, insects, and even small vertebrates.
 This adaptability in their diet plays a significant role in their ability to flourish in different environments.

 Lifestyle of the Crab-Eating Macaque